HL7/bulk-data/spec/export/index.md

   For example  `_type=Practitioner` could be used to bulk data extract all Practitioner resources from a FHIR endpoint.

   Only resources of the specified resource types(s) SHALL be included in the response.
 If this parameter is omitted, the server SHALL return all supported resources within the scope of the client authorization.
-For non-system-level requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHALL be used as a point of reference for recommended resources to be returned as well as other resources outside of the patient compartment that are helpful in interpreting the patient data such as Organization and Practitioner.
+For Patient- and Group-level requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHALL be used as a point of reference for recommended resources to be returned as well as other resources outside of the patient compartment that are helpful in interpreting the patient data such as Organization and Practitioner.
 Servers unable to suppport `_type` SHOULD return an error and OperationOutcome so clients can re-submit a request omitting the `_type` parameter.

   Resource references MAY be relative URLs with the format `<resource type>/<id>`, or absolute URIs with the same structure rooted in the base URI for the server from which the export was performed.
 References will be resolved looking for a resource with the specified type and id within the file set.